 Holders of a Centrelink or Veteran Affairs Pension Concession card or a Veteran Affairs Gold card which stipulates TPI (Totally or Permanently Incapacitated) or War Widow may claim a rebate on their sole or principal place of residence.
 Upon initial application, ongoing eligibility is maintained, unless rejected by Centrelink or the Department of Veteran Affairs during the annual verification procedure.
 Upon confirmation of an eligible pensioner concession status, the pensioner rebate is deducted from the rate account before payment is required by the ratepayer.
-With regards to new applicants, after being granted a Pensioner Concession Card, pensioners can then apply for the rebate at any time throughout the rating year.
+With regards to new applicants, after being granted a Pensioner Concession Card (PCC), pensioners can then apply for the rebate at any time throughout the rating year.
 Retrospective claims up to a maximum of one previous financial year can be approved by Council on verification of eligibility criteria, for periods prior to these claims may be approved by the relevant government department.

-There are 2 rebates available to Kingston eligible pensioners - the State Government rebate (2023/24 - yet released; 2022/23 - \$253.20; 2021/22 - \$247.00), and Kingston's additional pensioner rate rebate (2023/24 - \$120.0; 2022/23 - \$115.90; 2021/22 - \$113.90).
+There are 2 rebates available to Kingston eligible pensioners - the State Government rebate (2021/22 - yet to be released; 2020/21 - \$241.00), and Kingston's additional pensioner rate rebate (2021/22 - \$113.90; 2020/21 - \$112.20).

 2.9.
-Special Rate and Special Charge
+Special Charge Schemes

-The LGA 1989 recognises that councils need help to provide improved infrastructure for their local communities.
+The Local Government Act 2020 recognises that Councils need help to provide improved infrastructure for their local communities.
 Legislation allows councils to pass on the cost of capital infrastructure to the owner of a property that generally receives a unique benefit from the construction works.

-The technical explanation of a a special rate or special charge comes from legislation (under the LGA 1989) that allows councils to recover the cost of works from property owners who will gain special benefit from that work.
+The technical explanation of a Special Charge comes from legislation (under the Local Government Act 1989) that allows Councils to recover the cost of works from property owners who will gain special benefit from that work.